NOTE: Instructional and demonstration videos can be viewed at the bottom of the page.

 NOTE: The correct tension of the two pulley cables is set thus, remove the upper cable from it’s machined recessed housing in the cylinder and hold it over its housing, whilst pushing the black sheath of the cable gently rearward to ensure the cable is pushed fully home into the cable tensioner adjusters on the servo unit simultaneously wind the tensioner adjuster outwards increasing the tension until the cable sheath’s silver cap at the cylinder end is 1.0mm over the fitting face (2012>2013 machines), this ensures the correct cable pre-loading is set.
 The cable sheath can then be pulled gently backwards and pushed into the machined recessed housing that secures it.
 Repeat this procedure with the lower cable.
 Please try to ensure the cables are running from the servo to the cylinder in as straight a line as can be achieved, this can be assisted by moving the servo on it’s elongated mounting holes.
 Do not over-tighten as this will cause premature wear of the cables.

-IMPORTANT NOTE: On the 2014 125cc / 144cc machines (cable with the blue sheath and the new pulleys) and 2015 125cc / 144cc / 250cc / 300cc machines (red/blue cables and clear sheathed cables) is it advised that the tensioning procedure above is applied but the amount of tension itself should be reduced, the cables themselves once fitted should move relatively easily if squeezed between the thumb and finger, giving a more visible ‘loose’ setting ( of around 3mm of cable movement up/down) than that compared to the 2012>2013 system.
+IMPORTANT NOTE: On the 2014 125cc / 144cc machines (cable with the blue sheath and the last generation pulleys) and 2015 125cc / 144cc / 250cc / 300cc machines (red/blue cables and clear sheathed cables) is it advised that the tensioning procedure above is applied but the amount of tension itself should be reduced, the cables themselves once fitted should move relatively easily if squeezed between the thumb and finger, giving a more visible ‘loose’ setting ( of around 3mm of cable movement up/down) than that compared to the 2012>2013 system.
 The electronic system on the 2015 onward machines also automatically tests the system once the engine is started or it can be manually tested using the PDA plugged into the OBD port or with the TM Racing battery cable into the condenser port using a 12v motorcycle dedicated low amperage battery.

 11: Once the correct tension has been set on the pulley cables the locking nuts on the cable tensioner adjusters of both the upper and lower cables can be wound clockwise against the servo unit body and tightened locking the cable tensioner adjusters into place, please ensure the the cable tensioner adjusters are held securely in position whilst tightening the locking nuts to avoid accidental cable adjustments.